auliman-a/GoLangTest/README.md

 Example Scenarios mentioned is availaible in Unit Test

 Assumption:
-- Promotion for Macbook Pro will not be applied if there is not enough Raspberry Pi
+- Promotion for Macbook Pro will not be applied if there is not enough Raspberry Pi in Inventory
 - Promotion will be applied in Checkout Process
 - Checkout Process will directly substract necessary quantity in Inventory